Frequently Asked Questions

 Provide older children with information about the dangers credit cards and excessive debt.

 Most importantly, be honest about the family financial situation – making promises about buying bigger homes, larger TVs and faster cars “when the economy improves” is setting everyone up for disappointment and mistrust.
-Help your children learn to save by opening a Kid’s Club account at our Brainerd or Baxter location.
+Help your children learn to save by opening a Kid’s Club account.
 It makes a great gift for a new baby too!

 Q.) What is the Refer-a-Friend program all about?